pingcap/docs-cn/sql-statements/sql-statement-flashback-table.md

 Pay attention to the following conditions and requirements when you enable TiDB Binlog and use the `FLASHBACK TABLE` statement:

-* The downstream slave cluster must also support `FLASHBACK TABLE`.
+* The downstream secondary cluster must also support `FLASHBACK TABLE`.
-* The GC lifetime of the slave cluster must be longer than that of the master cluster.
+* The GC lifetime of the secondary cluster must be longer than that of the primary cluster.
 * The delay of replication between the upstream and downstream might also cause the failure to recover data to the downstream.
 * If an error occurs when TiDB Binlog is replicating a table, you need to filter that table in TiDB Binlog and manually import all data of that table.